 Needless to say I was crushed and coupled with the loss of a few amazing friends, it was mentally crippling, my biggest outlet would forever be changed.
 Complaining wasn’t an option I had responsibilities to my family to hold strong and provide.
 After leaving the military my mind was telling me my opportunity had past.
 After all I was no longer a kid and couldn’t imagine leaving my family for 4 to 6 months to guide hunts abroad.

-After the military I attended trade school in the pursuit of a career as a diesel technician in 5 years I had worked for Kenworth, Cat and John Deere.
+After the military I guided 2 seasons then attended trade school in the pursuit of a career as a diesel technician in 5 years I had worked for Kenworth, Cat and John Deere.
 All extremely high profile dealers in terms of dream jobs for a technician.
 But my passion was not there, I loved it, but I could never get comfortable.
 I rarely worked in the shop, as I preferred to work alone outside as quietly as possible.
 The busy noise of the shop gave me extreme anxiety, this coupled with other symptoms.
 I would later find out this caused by a silent enemy.

 One day during work, through the busy buzz of work I heard to coworkers discussing archery deer season.
 And just like that the passion flooded back in.
 I became obessed all over again.
 I finally had the means to afford a bow, a distaste for sudden loud noises, coupled with my hunger for a good challenge.
 Ment bowhunting would be a natural fit.
 As many veterans can attest, precision has a particular appeal.
 Once again in my life I realized I wasn’t on the right path.
 At the time I had no idea how much archery and bowhunting would change my life.
 Through the loyalty of my family I found the strength to climb and seek my goals with a hunger of a spring grizzly.
 A hunger to guide people in life and in the backcountry.